Logotype

 Chase Sapphire Preferred.png

-The Quadfecta can only be unlocked using the Chase Ink Business Cash.
+The Quadfecta can only be unlocked using the Chase Ink Business Preferred®.
 Why?
 Because it differs in a few ways from the alternatives.

-The Chase Ink Preferred has an annual fee of $95 and earns 1.5X (the same as the average rate on Freedom Unlimited rate).
-However, you can take advantage of special bonus spending categories with Chase Ink Cash.
+The Chase Ink Business Preferred® has an annual fee of $95 and earns 1-3X rewards (Earn 3 points per $1 on the first $150,000 spent on travel and select business categories each account anniversary year Earn 1 point per $1 on all other purchases – with no limit to the amount you can earn).
+However, you can take advantage of special bonus spending categories with Chase Ink Business Preferred® Credit Card.
 Those bonus categories are:

 • Phone services

-• The Chase Sapphire Preferred offers a new and improved sign-up bonus of 60,000 Ultimate Rewards after spending $4,000 within the first three months.
+• The Chase Sapphire Preferred® offers a sign-up bonus of 60,000 Ultimate Rewards after spending $4,000 within the first three months.

 • This is an excellent starter card into the chase Quadfecta, with no annual fee.